kzmfhm/3D-signup-form/README.md

   <p align="right"><a href="#readme-top">back to top</a></p>

  ### Description
-Thank you for your understanding, and for embracing the ethos of creativity, authenticity, and shared respect that underpins our digital community.
-Your appreciation means a lot!🌟
+Thank you for your understanding and viewing this simple animation project.

-If you like what you see, I'd be truly grateful if you consider giving it a star 🌟
+If you like what you see, I'd be truly grateful if you consider giving it a star 🌟 Your appreciation means a lot!🌟
 <h3>TL;DR</h3>
-Feel free to fork this repo for your own purposes, provided you give me credit.
+Feel free to fork this repo for your own purposes.

   <p align="right"><a href="#readme-top">back to top</a></p>